Rae Johnson

-Rae Johnson (1953-2020) was a Canadian painter who lived in Toronto, Canada.
+Rae Johnson (March 28, 1953 – May 18, 2020) was a Canadian painter based in Toronto.

 Early life

 Originally from Winnipeg, Manitoba, Johnson studied at the New School of Art in Toronto from 1975 to 1976 and at the Ontario College of Art from 1977 to 1980.
-In 1981 she became a founding member of the ChromaZone gallery, an artist collective dedicated to reintroducing figurative painting to Toronto.
+In 1981 she became a founding member of the ChromaZone/ Chromatique Collective gallery, dedicated to reintroducing figurative painting to Toronto.
 In 1987 she moved to Flesherton in northern Ontario; the landscapes which she since produced are reminiscent of the work of the Tom Thomson and the Group of Seven, whose work she had seen at the National Gallery of Canada when she was still a student.

 Artwork

 Primarily a painter, Johnson's work dealt with dreams and imagination, providing enough detail to recognize figures and spaces but "encourages us to contemplate endings, meanings and loss."
 Themes in her artwork ranged from Madonna figures to sexuality, pornography, archetypes and Jungian psychology.
 With a feminist outlook, and using domestic interiors and natural landscapes as starting points for her paintings, her works have been noted for their diary-like quality, being "like notations in a journal," of simple memories.
 She painted guardian angels and claimed her favorite angel was Archangel Michael.
 With her spirituality at the core of her artworks, in her own words, she said: "I want my paintings to offer a space for the imagination and an affirmation of inner life."

 In 2020, the Art Gallery of Ontario acquired Johnson's monumental painting Night Games at the Paradise, 1984.